im95able/Rea/README.md

 # Rea
-Rea is a library of data structures implemented in C++11, designed for constant time inserton, erasure, lookup, and fastest possible iteration.
+Rea is a lightweight library of data structures implemented in C++11, designed for constant time inserton, erasure, lookup, and fastest possible iteration.
 Great for using in games or any other software which needs to manage thousands upon thousands of objects.

 There are 6 data structures included in this library : slot_map, controlled_slot_map, versioned_slot_map, regulated_slot_map, dense_map
 and versioned_dense_map.
 Two main versions are slot_map and dense_map since they are the most different of the bunch, while the others are only simple variations of those 2.